-In addition, we intend to file one or more registration statements on Form S-8 registering the issuance of ordinary shares subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
+In addition, promptly following the completion of the global offering, we intend to file one or more registration statements on Form S-8 registering the issuance of ordinary shares subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
 Shares registered under these registration statements on Form S-8 will be available for sale in the public market subject to vesting arrangements and exercise of options, the lock-up agreements described above and, in the case of our affiliates, the restrictions of Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.